Ziwei000/Gossip_Simulator/README.md

 # Gossip_Simulator
+# Gossip Algorithm
-<Gossip Algorithm for information propagation> The Gossip algorithm involves the following:
+  The Gossip algorithm involves the following:

 • Starting: A participant(actor) it told/sent a roumor(fact) by the main process